TimTrev/Task2.1WebHook/README.md

 "secrets.h" file included with this repository

+NOTE to get data output through ThingSpeak:

-NOTE: You will need to include your own wireless network information for:
+You will need to include your own wireless network information for:
 WIFI_SSID
 WIFI_PASSWORD

+and

 ThingSpeak information for:
 CHANNEL_ID